torrang/sse-chat-application-example/README.md

 ### 3. How it works?

 1. When you join the chat, the server will send a message to the client.
-2. When you send a message, the server will broadcast the message to all connected clients.
+2. When you send a message, the server will send message to redis server.
-3. When you leave the chat, the server will remove the client from the list of connected clients.
+3. Redis broadcasts the message to all connected clients(Pub-Sub).